 Aloe vera topical

-Brand Name: OraMagic Rx, Carrington Oral Wound Rinse, Coats Aloe, Banana Boat Soothing After Sun, Cabana Beach Club
+Brand names: OraMagic Rx, Carrington Oral Wound Rinse, Coats Aloe, Banana Boat Soothing After Sun, Cabana Beach Club

 What is aloe vera topical?